Collecting Data on Your App

 iprofiler -T 2500ms -o YourApp_perf -leaks -activitymonitor -a 823

-The following example opens and collects data from YourApp using the Time Profiler and Allocations templates.
+The following example opens and collects data from YourApp using the Time Profiler and Allocations instruments.
 Data is collected for the default amount of time set in Instruments and saved in

 iprofiler -d /tmp -timeprofiler -allocations -a YourApp.app